ReScience/articles/README.md

 13\.
 Finally, copy the contents of `article.bib` from the doi folder for this paper into [rescience.github.io/_bibliography/published.bib](https://github.com/ReScience/rescience.github.io/blob/sources/_bibliography/published.bib) and send a final pull request (You can do this from the web).

 14\.
 Now you’re done! 🎉 🚀

+### Updating an already published article

+On rare occasions, authors propose corrections to their already published articles.
+This section explains how to handle such updates technically.
+If you have doubts on whether or not publishing a correction is the right thing to do, i.e. if the corrections go beyond fixing typos or correcting references, please open an issue on [the ReScience repository](https://github.com/ReScience/ReScience) for discussion.

+Since updates are rare, the procedure is less automated than for publishing new articles.

+1\.
+Log in on [Zenodo](https://zenodo.org) using your personal account.
+2\.
+Click on "upload" (in the blue bar on top) to see your prior uploads.
+Find the original upload of the article and click on it.
+Note: the article will be listed there only if you have associated your ORCID with your Zenodo account.
+3\.
+Click on the green "New version" button, right under the "Edit" button near the top of the page.
+4\.
+Find the section "Basic information", which starts with the DOI.
+Note that the displayed DOI is *not* the one assigned initially, but a new DOI for the new version.
+Click on the "Reserve DOI" button below the DOI.
+Send the DOI to the authors, and ask them to provide a PDF of their updated article containing this DOI.
+5\.
+Delete the original PDF file on Zenodo, and upload the new one.
+Note: if you don't delete the original file, the new version will contain both files.
+6\.
+Click the "Publish" button.
+7\.
+Clone this repository on your computer, and update the files article.pdf, article.yaml, and article.bib in the directory for the article you are working on.
+In article.bib, add a note field explaining the correction, with a reference to the original DOI.
+For an example, click [here](https://github.com/ReScience/articles/tree/master/10.5281_zenodo.3763416).
+8\.
+Update https://github.com/ReScience/rescience.github.io/blob/sources/_bibliography/published.bib, replacing the original entry with a copy of the updated article.bib.